syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 Currently, both the operator and the request for an Resource from the operator are generated in the Workflow.
 Kratix has the concept of `dependencies` which can be useful to manage different types of resources.
-While a Configure Workflow runs on every request for a resource, the dependencies are a set of resources that only need to be installed once per cluster for the given Promise.
+While a Configure Workflow runs on every request for a resource, the Dependencies are a set of resources that only need to be installed once per cluster for the given Promise.

 A simple use cases may be to create a shared namespace that all subsequent Resources get scheduled to.
-In the case of this ECK Promise, you can install the Operator and CRDs as a dependencies.
+In the case of this ECK Promise, you can install the Operator and CRDs as Dependencies.

 ### Remove shared dependencies from the Pipeline